Stevetm2/K2_Custom_Macros/README.md

 __LIMITATIONS__

 1. Filament RFID Database implementation.

-Currently I only support a single CFS.
-I also do not support the external filament roll.
-These features will come in time.
-See UPDATE above.

 2. There is the possibility that creality will remove the ability for the printer to read user created RFID tags, but hopefully this will not happen.
 User generated encrypted tags have been confirmed to work with FW 1.1.2.6 and below.